jianwen-android/notes-sst-/History/B. Korean War/Untitled 1.md

 - Created a cult of personality in North Korea
 - Sought to unify Korea - appealed to Stalin 3 times to help rebuild North Korea and wage war against South

-## Military imbalance in North Korea's favour
+## Military imbalance (in North Korea's favour)

 - by 1949, both US & USSR withdrew from the Korean Peninsula, as agreed in the Potsdam Conference
 - However, USSR left a well-trained and equipped North Korean army with Soviet  tanks and artillery
 - US did not want the South to launch a full-scale invasion of North Korea & left behind a small force, poorly trained & poorly equipped
 - Kim needed USSR approval to invade South Korea
-- At this point, Stalin did not want any direct involvement in Korea: Prevent being entagled in war with the US
+- At this point, Stalin did not want any direct involvement in Korea
+	- Prevent being entagled in war with the US
 	- US still had atomic advantage at this time

 ## Strategic imbalance